vmware-tanzu-labs/learn-kubernetes-on-vmware-cloud/Chapter5/Ingress/Instructions.md

 ## Introduction

-In this lab, you will deploy a Kubernetes service and use a test container to access the pods behind the service.
+In this lab, you will deploy a pair of applications and access them through Kubernetes Ingress.

 ### Step 1 - Authenticate to the TKG Service (if necessary)